 Stir in the chicken stock, tomatoes, saffron (if using), and salt and pepper.
 Bring the soup to a boil, add in the tiny pasta and simmer for 10 minutes.
 Stir in the cream, return the soup to a simmer and cook for another 10 minutes, stirring frequently.

 Turn off heat, cover the pot of soup, and let rest while you make your croutons (this will allow the pasta to plump up a bit more.)

-Serve hot soup with the grilled cheese croutons scattered on top.
+Serve hot soup with croutons, crackers, or grilled cheese sandwiches.